mauvehed/kevvy/docs/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities in **kevvy**, don't hesitate to _report them_.

-1. Please contact the maintainer [mauvehed (mh@mvh.dev)](mailto:mh@mvh.dev).
+The **preferred method** for reporting vulnerabilities in **kevvy** is via **GitHub's Private Vulnerability Reporting feature**.

+This allows for direct, private communication with the maintainers and helps track the disclosure process effectively.

+**To report a vulnerability:**

+1. Navigate to the main page of the [kevvy repository](https://github.com/mauvehed/kevvy).
+2. Click on the **Security** tab (located under the repository name).
+3. Click on **Report a vulnerability**.
+4. Fill out the form with as much detail as possible, including:
+    *   A clear description of the vulnerability.
+    *   Steps to reproduce the behavior.
-2. Describe the vulnerability and provide a proof of concept if possible.
+    *   A proof of concept (if applicable).

-   If you have a fix, that is most welcome -- please attach or summarize it in your message!

-3. We will evaluate the vulnerability and, if necessary, release a fix or mitigating steps to address it.
-We will contact you to let you know the outcome, and will credit you in the report.
+5. Submit the report.

+We will evaluate the vulnerability report submitted via GitHub and communicate through the GitHub Security Advisory platform.
+We appreciate your efforts in responsibly disclosing security issues.

-   Please **do not disclose the vulnerability publicly** until a fix is released!
+Please **do not disclose the vulnerability publicly** until it has been addressed through the private reporting process.

-4. Once we have either a) published a fix, or b) declined to address the vulnerability for whatever reason, you are free to publicly disclose it.
+(The previous email-based reporting method is superseded by GitHub's integrated feature.)